sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 6. The max size of the cache is same max count of possible events, hence there is no overflow possibility.

 ### exporter
-1. Telemetry container runs a service to receive all the events published from all the event publishers.
+1. Telemetry container runs a internal listener to receive all the events published from all the event publishers in the switch.
-2. Telemetry container's events service provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
+2. Telemetry container runs a gNMI serveer to export events to external receivers/collectors via SUBSCRIBE request.
 3. Multiple external collectors could connect with filters on event-sources.
 Only one collector could subscribe for all events (_no filtering by source_), in otherwords the main-receiver.
-4. Telemetry container uses cache service during its downtime and during downtime of main receiver, so as not to misse the events that arrived during the downtime.

-### Event reliability
-1. The internal sequencing helps assess the count of messages missed by the main receiver.
-2. This count is recorded in STATE-DB along with total count of events.
-3. Goal: At the max rate of 10K messages per second, meet the reliability score of 95.5%.
+4. Telemetry ensures reliability to main receiver only.
+   - Reliability is extended to cover even the period when main receiver is down/disconnect.
+This is done by using a local events-cache service to cache all events during its downtime and send these events upon next connect.
+   - Various stats, like total count of events, missed count, latency from event publish to event send are collected and recorded in STATE-DB.

-### Protection:
+### Tests:
 1. The unit & nightly tests is provided for every event.
 2. These tests simulate code to fire the event and the data is validated against schema.
 3. A separate stress test is provided to verify the performance reliability goals.